-- Better for adult learners.
-Our capacity to acquire new languages declines as we age.
-As a result, this also means that explicit grammar instruction becomes more relevant ad we get older as well.
+- Better for adult learners: Our capacity to acquire new languages declines as we age.
+As a result, this also means that explicit grammar instruction becomes more relevant as we get older as well.
 “Formal” language learning seems to be a better approach for adult learners.

-- Promoting memorization.
-Probably the greatest threat of explicit grammar instruction is the danger of empty memorization.
+- Promoting actual memorization: Probably the greatest threat of explicit grammar instruction is the danger of empty memorization.
 By promoting the “knowing of rules,” explicit instruction also encourages a superficial acquisition of the language.
 Without knowing how to apply them, rules are pretty much useless.

 Brainscape is a web & mobile education platform that